mdelapenya/lpn/README.md

   -p, --httpPort int    Sets the HTTP port of Liferay Portal's bundle. (default 8080)
 ```

 Runs a Liferay Portal instance, obtained from the unofficial repositories: `mdelapenya/liferay-portal` or `mdelapenya/liferay-portal-nightlies`.
-If no image tag is passed to the command, the tag representing the current date [`liferay-portal-nightly`] will be used.
+If no image tag is passed to the command, the tag representing the current date [`yyyyMMdd`] will be used.

 This command accepts following flags: